-Asked why Nikon has not introduced a CSC with a large sensor, such as APS-C-size or full frame, Dirk Jasper, product manager at Nikon Europe’s professional products planning division, said: ‘You shouldn’t underestimate the Nikon 1 system…
+Asked why Nikon has not introduced a CSC with a large sensor, such as APS-C-size or full frame, Dirk Jesper, product manager at Nikon Europe’s professional products planning division, said: ‘You shouldn’t underestimate the Nikon 1 system…

 ‘OK, it’s a 1in sensor and not full frame, or APS-C-size.